Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 ・JMGA Ski Guide Stage II

-I love all-weather jackets that make me feel so comfortable when hiking
+I love this all-weather jacket because it's so comfortable when hiking

 Outer layer: SALOMON|FORCE 3L JKT&PT

-The SALOMON FORCE 3L JKT is a versatile jacket for all weather conditions.
-Its breathability makes it extremely comfortable for hiking.
-Though it's a 3-layer jacket, its Active Fit adapts to your body's movements.
-I particularly like how smooth the arms are.
+The SALOMON FORCE 3L JKT is a jacket that can handle all weather conditions.
+It's breathable, making it very comfortable for hiking.
+Although it's a 3-layer jacket, the Active Fit adapts to your body's movements.
+I particularly like the smooth arm movement.
+The

-, the OUTLINE HZ MID M. I also always carry the OUTLINE DOWN JKT down jacket in my backpack during the harsh winter months of January and February, as it's lightweight and compact.
-Simply throwing it on over my head during short breaks helps reduce fatigue.
-It's warm and comfortable, making it the perfect way to unwind.
+I also always keep the OUTLINE DOWN JKT in my backpack during the harsh winter months of January and February because it's light and compact.
+Just putting it on during short breaks helps conserve energy.
+It's warm and comfortable, perfect for taking a moment to relax.

-I use wool for my base layer because I absolutely hate getting cold during the snowy season.
-Even if I sweat a little, I don't feel cold at all.
+I use wool as my base layer because I absolutely hate getting cold in snowy conditions.
+Even if I sweat a little, I don't feel any chill at all.

 I wear a thin Salomon OUTLINE FZ HOODIE (thin fleece, Houdini) as an inner layer, and a thin, crinkly material in my backpack